Dienert/facebook-python/README.md

 After the execution you can see the data in mongodb using RoboMongo, for example.

-2. You can generate the proper json file used by grafico.html visualization running the following commando in the "capture" folder:
+2. You can generate the proper json file used by grafico.html visualization running the following command in the "capture" folder:

 #### python export_json.py